 Eva West Memorial Scholarship Fund

-A scholarship worth $1000 over 3 years is available to female students in Year 12 attending one of the state secondary schools within the municipality, who intends to pursue business-related tertiary studies.
+A scholarship worth $3000 over 3 years is available to a female student that completed year 12 in 2021 attended one of the state secondary schools with the municipality, who intends to pursue business related tertiary studies.

 The Jean Galbraith Memorial Rotary Scholarship in Environmental Science